Hiking is a great way of escaping the hustle and bustle of every day life, getting back to nature and exploring your surroundings.

 What should I consider when choosing a camera bag for hiking?

 You’ll be moving around and could be clambering over obstacles on the trail.
 You want your bag to be stable and secure as you move.
 Keep an eye out for bags that feature waist straps and sternum straps.
 Waist straps help distribute some of the load of the bag from your shoulders to your waist for a more comfortable hike.
-Sternum straps keep the bag from slipping around.
+Sternum straps keep the bag from slipping around as you're moving and hiking over uneven terrain.

 To keep drinking as you’re hiking you need water within easy reach.
 That means either a hydration system inserted into your bag - e.g. a bladder filled with water that you can drink from a tube while walking.
 Or an easily accessible water bottle – bottles placed in an external side pocket are a good accessible option.